What Is Seersucker Fabric?

 History of Seersucker

-During the cowboy Old West days, a heavier weight dark blue seersucker began being used to make classic overalls, jackets, and caps of train and railroad workers.
+During the cowboy Old West days, a heavier-weight dark blue seersucker began being used to make classic overalls, jackets, and caps for train and railroad workers.

 This fabric eventually spread to butchers and employees of the gasoline companies.
 This cotton fabric was durable, cheaper to produce than other fabrics, and kept the wearer cool while working by a hot train.
 Even today, the uniforms of American train drivers include the aptly named “railroad stripe” caps from this use of seersucker fabric in this time.

 With seersucker being used most commonly by blue-collar U.S. workers, the fabric was viewed as a fabric for the poor.
 Then in the 1920s, college students began wearing it to make an ironic statement about the air of elitism that was happening.
 This caused the fabric to become very popular in the higher classes.
 This is how seersucker suits became as popular as they did in the South.